 - Rest on your side during the day to help increase blood flow to your kidneys.

 Increased blood supply and hormones cause your vagina to increase normal secretions.
-Normal vaginal discharge is white or clear, non-irritating, and odorless, and might look yellow when dry on your underwear or pantiliners.
+Normal vaginal discharge is white or clear, non-irritating and, odorless, and might look yellow when on your underwear or panty liners.